How to give your superannuation death benefit to a non-SIS dependant.

 If Fred and Wilma live long enough that their life policy is no longer needed (as we all hope that they do), then Pebbles and Bamm-Bamm will be of an age where they are at least somewhat self-reliant and better able to look after themselves (not to mention that any current debts will likely have been paid out by then and their estate planning becomes simpler).

 Make sure, as part of your estate plan, you understand which of your assets are accessible to creditors and which aren’t.
-To think that this wasn’t important or relevant, you’d have to have rocks in your head.

 For further information, please contact Townsends Business & Corporate Lawyers on (02) 8296 6222 or email firstname.lastname@example.org to see how we can assist.